aaronvb/coffee-resque/README.md

 So far I've added:

-* POSIX Signal cactching for better exiting of workers, ie: SIGINT, SIGTERM will kill, SIGQUIT will allow job to finish.
+* POSIX Signal catching for better exiting of workers, ie: SIGINT, SIGTERM will kill, SIGQUIT will allow job to finish.

 ## USAGE